-The Harvester public house stands at the summit of Langdon
+The Miller and Carter Steakhouse stands in High Road at the summit of Langdon Hills.

 Inn has occupied this site for many centuries, being known for much of that time as the Crown Inn or Crown Hotel, or in more recent times as simply

 The present building dates from 1856 and was so named as it stands on land formerly owned by the Crown.

 The hill by which

 it is approached, from either Basildon (Staneway), or Laindon, has been locally known as 'Crown Hill' from at least the 19th century.
 The High Road here

 was originally single track and somewhat steeper than the present duel carriageway, which was constructed around 1965 and has a 1 in 7 gradient.